kevinobee/markdown-cv/index.md

 Brought into an existing team of developers to act as an agent for change with the intent to deliver process improvement across all areas of the SDLC.

 Implemented and deployed multiple e-commerce insurance quote engines of increasing complexity.
 Helped to introduce automation and continuous delivery processes.
 Assisted development team to adopt Agile and lean practices.
-Responsible for mentoring, training and team development activities to grow team capabilities.Brought into an existing team of developers to act as an agent for change with the intent to deliver process improvement across all areas of the SDLC.
-Implemented and deployed multiple e-commerce insurance quote engines of increasing complexity.
-Helped to introduce automation and continuous delivery processes.
-Assisted development team to adopt Agile and lean practices.
 Responsible for mentoring, training and team development activities to grow team capabilities.

 Skills: C# · Software Architecture · Test Driven Development · Mentor · ASP.NET MVC · DevOps · Design Patterns